 There are certain steps you should take to ensure you have the evidence you need for filing a car accident claim and receiving compensation for the damages you have incurred.

 You can use these tips as a reference for what to do after a car accident.
-If you have any further questions or concerns about filing a claim, the experienced attorneys at The Edwards Law Firm will help you during a free, no obligation consultation.
+If you have any further questions or concerns about filing a claim, the experienced auto accident attorneys at The Edwards Law Firm will help you during a free, no-obligation consultation.
+Contact us today to get started.

 Always Stay at the Accident Scene